 - 2 cups Semi-Sweet Chocolate Chips

-- In a medium bowl combine dry ingredients and mix well
+- In a medium bowl flour, baking soda and salt.
+Mix well.

-- Gradually add flour mixture and mix in until combined.
-Do not over mix
+- Gradually add flour mixture to the butter and hand mix in until combined.
+Do not over mix.

 - Drop rounded teaspoons onto a cookie sheet lined with parchment paper or an ungreased cookie sheet